PoisotLab/MetawebTransferLearning/outline.md

 and being able to build networks poses a considerable challenge to understanding the emergent properties of ecological communities [@Jordano2016SamNet; @Jordano2016ChaEco].
-Real world datasets are sparse and geographically biased [@Poisot2021GloKno].
-Here we reconstruct the mammalian Canadian food web using interaction data from the European metaweb, network embedding, a species list and the mammalian phylogenetic tree.
-Thereby highlighting this as both a data and computationally inexpensive methodology for predicting interaction networks for which there is no data.
+With the added challenge that real world datasets are sparse and geographically biased [@Poisot2021GloKno].
+Here, using interaction data from the European metaweb, a species list and the mammalian phylogenetic tree along with network embedding we are able reconstruct a mammalian Canadian food web.
+This knowledge transfer approach is computationally inexpensive and can help us make predictions when local data are missing by leveraging the fact that traits are conserved at the phylogenetic level and determine the nature of an interaction between species.
 **Do we throw a sentence in here about validation?**
+**I feel like we need to bring up the Stock 2021 paper somehow**

 The probability of an interaction occurring between two species depends on a set of conditions being met, i) they need to co-occur